zuzannna/GardeningRecommendations/README.md

-This is a short step-by-step tutorial on collaborative filtering based recommendation systems on <a href="<a href="http://jmcauley.ucsd.edu/data/amazon/"">Amazon product data</a>.
+This is a short step-by-step tutorial on collaborative filtering based recommendation systems on <a href="http://jmcauley.ucsd.edu/data/amazon/">Amazon product data </a>.
 Detailed instructions are included in the Jupyter Notebook, so feel free to check it out.
 Below, I included materials I found super useful to learn about recommendation systems & Apache Spark (which is used to paralelize alternative least squares at the end of the notebook).

 For instructional purposes, the code is not optimized for speed.

 ![recommendation_systems](recommendation_systems.jpg)

-source: _"Recommendation systems: Principles, methods and evaluation"_ by Isinkayea, Folajimib and Ojokohc, http://doi.org/10.1016/j.eij.2015.06.005
+source of the image: _"Recommendation systems: Principles, methods and evaluation"_ by Isinkayea, Folajimib and Ojokohc, http://doi.org/10.1016/j.eij.2015.06.005

 # Resources: